-A Singapore passport comes with excellent visa-free travel that rivals or exceeds most developed North American and European countries.
+Ranking 30th on the Nomad Passport Index, a Singapore passport comes with excellent visa-free travel that rivals or exceeds most developed North American and European countries.
 Taxes in Singapore are levied on a territorial basis, meaning that citizenship in Singapore has no effect on your offshore companies or investments.

+Additionally, Singapore is one of the world’s most peaceful countries, as well as the freest economy on earth.
 There are downsides, however.
 For example, compulsory military service for all men.
 And dual citizenship in Singapore is prohibited.

 On top of that, Singapore’s banking sector largely employs expats who hail from literally all over.
-It’s a very worldly city, and immigration has played a big role in Singapore’s ascension to one of the world’s wealthiest countries.
+It’s a very worldly city, and immigration has played a significant role in Singapore’s ascension to one of the world’s wealthiest countries.

 However, Singapore’s government has started to listen to frustrated Singapore natives who feel foreigners are taking their jobs and driving up prices on everything from real estate to certificates of entitlement to buy cars.

-Obtaining permanent residence is a process that now takes up to two years after spending the first year of residence in the country.
+Obtaining permanent residence is a process that theoretically takes up to two years after spending the first year of residence in the country.
 That’s an eternity for such a tiny country with such an efficient government.

 While that means you could qualify for citizenship in Singapore after eight or nine years, immigration authorities are making it harder to become a naturalized Singaporean and get the coveted citizenship as well.